 Register a death in Havering.

-Before you register a death in Havering, you might wish to download our helpful guide to what needs to happen from this point onwards as the paper work following your trip to register of a death in Havering can be quite considerable.
+Before you register a death in Havering, you might wish to download our helpful guide to what needs to happen from this point onwards as the paper work following your trip to what to do when someone dies can be quite considerable.
 You might find the video about registering a death on the home page useful first.

 Should you need a family undertaker in Havering, click this link.

 When someone dies in Havering, the doctor who was treating them will normally give a medical certificate of cause of death to the relatives.
 The person registering a death in Havering must take this certificate to the Havering registrar’s office.

 If the death is unexpected or the doctor treating them is not available, it may be necessary for the coroner to be involved.
 This can lead to delay in registering the death in Havering.